top of page

 Not only does compression therapy help alleviate the muscle soreness from your workout but it better prepares you for your next one faster and will allow you to perform at a higher level.

-While the most widely recognizable form of compression therapy are compression boots, there are actually several devices on the market today that can target different areas of your body.
+While the most widely recognizable form of compression therapy are compression boots, there are actually several devices on the market today that can target a few different areas of your body, as well.

 Starting with the legs and those familiar full-leg boots, compression boots cover the entirety of your feet and legs, from toe to top of thigh.